 In a world of light yellow lagers, Boulder Beer won industry and consumer accolades for its line of bold Boulder Beers: Boulder Porter, Stout and Extra Special Bitter.
 Five years later, the brewery moved to its current site in Boulder and expanded from its original one-barrel brewing system to a 50-barrel brew house with top-of-the-line packaging equipment.
 In 1994 we converted the original tasting room to our full-menu pub and epic patio under the Flatirons.

 Brewmaster David Zuckerman joined Boulder Beer in 1990, and soon introduced Colorado favorites Buffalo Gold and Singletrack Rye Pale Ale, which are still popular today.
 Long time General Manager Jeff Brown became President of Boulder Beer in 2002, which was the same year that saw the packaged introduction of the innovative and widely heralded Hazed & Infused dry-hopped ale, an unfiltered hoppy session ale, now lovingly referred to simply as Hazed.
 In 2003 Mojo IPA hit the scene, and every year since then has ushered in new flavors and new styles of beer developed by our creative team of brewers, which often are on the cutting edge of craft brewing trends.
 From our award-winning Shake Chocolate Porter to Emergent White IPA, our history of innovation continues today with these exciting new releases.

 Our brewers continue to test boundaries with unique blends and combinations on our pilot brewing system and barrel-aged program.
-Stop in to our Pub for this week’s “Brewer’s Choice” and who knows, you could be sampling the first batch of The Next Big Thing!
+Stop in to The Pub on Wilderness for this week’s “Brewer’s Choice” and who knows, you could be sampling the first batch of The Next Big Thing!